How to Get to Verbier

 Where is Verbier?Luxury Chalets in Verbier

 Located on the eastern side of the Val de Bagnes in the canton of Valais, the Swiss ski resort of Verbier is at the heart of the 4 Vallées.
-Situated on a sunny plateau in the south west of Switzerland, Verbier is within the French-speaking part of the country close to the borders of France and Italy.
+Situated on a sunny plateau in the southwest of Switzerland, Verbier is within the French-speaking part of the country close to the borders of France and Italy.

 Flying to Verbier

 With frequent flights and a wide range of airlines to choose from, flying to Geneva is, in our opinion, the most straightforward way to reach Verbier.
-Once at Geneva you can either hire a car and self-drive to the resort or book an airport transfer.
+Once in Geneva, you can either hire a car and self-drive to the resort or book an airport transfer.
 The drive takes around 2 hours, depending on weather conditions, with scenic views of Lake Geneva’s northern shore and the UNESCO-protected Lavaux Vineyard terraces.

 When booking a transfer from the airport, you can opt for a private transfer or a shared transfer.
 Prices will vary depending on the number of people, time of day and whether you are travelling in a peak week.
 Be aware that shared transfers, whilst cheaper, usually involve longer waiting and travel times with stops along the way to drop people off.
 A private transfer is much more convenient and a good option for larger groups staying in the same chalet who can share the cost.
 Once you have booked your chalet with us we are happy to organise and advise on any transfers you may need.
 There are many transfer companies to choose from but below are options that we would recommend.